After Death (1989 film): Plot

 Researchers at a remote jungle island outpost discover the natives are practicing voodoo and black magic.
-After killing the local priest (James Sampson), a voodoo curse begins to raise the dead to feed on the living in retribution.
-The researchers on the island are killed by the newly risen zombies, except for Jenny (Candice Daly), the daughter of a scientist couple.
+They kill a local priest (James Sampson), who has opened a gate to hell in retribution for tests that were being performed on locals (including his daughter who died of cancer).
+This portal causes the dead to rise and the researchers on the island are killed, except for Jenny (Candice Daly), the daughter of a scientist couple.
 She escapes, protected by a magical necklace charm given to her by her mother shortly before her death.

-She returns years later as an adult with a group of mercenaries (Tommy, Dan, Rod, and Rod's girlfriend Louise) to try to uncover what happened to her parents.
+She returns years later as an adult with a group of mercenaries (Tommy, Dan, Maddis 'Mad', Rod, and Rod's girlfriend Louise) to try to uncover what happened to her parents.
 Shortly after arriving at the island, their boat's engine dies, stranding them.
-Meanwhile, elsewhere on the island, a trio of hikers – Chuck, David, and Maddis 'Mad' – discover a cave, the same cave leading to the underground temple where the original curse was created.
-After accidentally reviving the curse, the dead return to kill any who trespass on their island.
-The zombies eat David, and Mad is also killed before he can escape the tunnels.
-The mercenaries encounter their first zombie, who injures Tommy.
+The mercenaries encounter their first zombie then Tommy, for some reason, runs the zombie down and starts pummelling it.
+He is subsequently bitten and starts turning.
+Meanwhile, elsewhere on the island, a trio of hikers – Chuck, David, and Valerie – discover the cave that leads to the underground temple where the hellgate was originally opened.
+After accidentally reviving the curse that raises the dead, said dead return to kill any who trespass on their island.
+The zombies kill David and Valerie while Chuck escapes.

-Taking shelter in the remains of the old research facilities' medical quarters, they are soon joined by Chuck (Jeff Stryker), the only surviving hiker.
+Jenny and the mercenary group take shelter in the remains of the old research facilities' medical quarters, they are soon joined by Chuck (Jeff Stryker), the only surviving hiker.
 Arming themselves with weapons left behind by the long-dead research team, they make their stand as the dead once again rise.
-Rod is bitten by a zombie and later turns into one and kills Louise.
-A zombified Louise kills Dan before Chuck reluctantly kills him.
-Tommy stays behind and blows up the facility with himself and the zombies in it while Jenny and Chuck flee, the only survivors remaining.
-They stumble upon the cave again, where the zombies appear and attack.
-Chuck is killed, and Jenny apparently becomes an advanced zombie.
-The ending is unclear.
+Louise is turned into a zombie by a bite from Tommy.
+She then turns Rod, who becomes our first gun-wielding zombie.
+Rod bites Mad - resulting in him becoming bed-ridden and later turning into a zombie.
+Still armed with his assault rifle, Mad shoots Dan repeatedly - mortally wounding him.
+Surrounded by zombies, Dan blows up the facility via a stockpile of grenades that appears suddenly, while Jenny and Chuck flee.
+They stumble upon the cave/temple again, where the zombies appear and attack.
+Chuck is killed, as Jenny throws her necklace charm into the hellgate to 'sacrifice her soul' and ends up being transformed into a zombie.